gwleuverink/bundle/README.md

 Eventhough Bun is very fast, since Bundle transpiles & bundles your imports on the fly it might slow down your uncached blade renders a bit.
 Because of this it is not reccommended to run on a production server.
 Code should be compiled before you deploy your app.

 At this time there is no command to compile all the code at once.
-But there will be, soon.
+But there will be, soonish.
 So stay tuned.

 **Prevent Bundle from loading the same import multiple times**